Affording YDS

 Campus Employment

 Many students use earnings from a campus job to help with their expenses.
 Wages from campus jobs are paid directly to the student each week.
-Job listings, applications, and other resources can be found on the Student Employment website.
+Matriculated students can find job listings, applications, and other resources on the Student Employment website.

 International students with F-1 visa status are eligible for most jobs listed through Yale’s Student Employment Office.
 For more information, visit the Office of International Students and Scholars (OISS) website.